Pekarangan: Plants

+Pekarangans in Borneo contain fewer exotic species than pekarangans in other regions of Indonesia.
+Many of their plants are native to Borneo.
+Among the plants in Bornean pekarangans that are considered economically and ecologically crucial are durians (Durio zibethinus, Durio kutejensis), jackfruits (Artocarpus heterophyllus), langsat (Lansium domesticum), and rambutan (Nephelium lappaceum).

 Animals

-Some owners of pekarangans keep livestock and poultry (traditionally chickens, goats, and sheep), usually in a household pen.
-Animals are usually allowed to roam around the gardens, village areas, and traditional markets to find food on their own.
+Some owners of pekarangans keep livestock and poultry (traditionally chickens, goats, and sheep), in a household pen.
+Animals are often allowed to roam around the gardens, village areas, and traditional markets to find food on their own.
 They are penned at night and are usually given additional feed.
 Other common domestic animals kept in pekarangans are fishes in ponds and songbirds (e.g. zebra dove, Geopelia striata), which are kept in cages on bamboo poles.
 The economic status of pekarangan owners plays a role in livestock ownership; lower-class owners tend to own several chickens whereas middle-class owners might have a goat or a sheep, and wealthier owners may own several cows or water buffaloes.
 Livestock manure acts as an organic fertilizer for the gardens via composting, and sometimes a nutritional source for pond fishes.

 Productive fish ponds are common in Sundanese traditional pekarangans.
-The fishes are fed with kitchen waste supplemented by animal and human waste.
-Villagers avoid the domestic use of fish pond water and instead use water from higher-ground water pipes.
+The fishes are fed with kitchen waste supplemented by human and animal waste, coming from toilets and horse stables above these types of ponds.
+However, pens for other animals are not built above the ponds, and their waste is composted instead.

 The gardens may have a high diversity of soil fauna.
 According to Widyastuti, the soil fauna diversity in the gardens is suggested to be higher than that of teak forests.
 The diversity might be caused by the vegetation, which protects soil fauna from direct sunshine, especially in the dry season.
-Otto Soemarwoto and Gordon Conway accounted that the gardens are also believed to be "a good habitat" for reptiles and amphibians.
+Otto Soemarwoto and Gordon Conway wrote that the gardens are also believed to be "a good habitat" for reptiles and amphibians.

-There are different findings in relation to wild birds.
+Researchers found opposing findings on the conservation of wild birds in pekarangans.
 A high diversity of birds, including legally protected species, within the gardens were recorded in a West Java research while another study in Jambi suggests individual pekarangans are not effective as a means to conserve bird communities.
 This is because of the edge effects of their irregular shapes, their frequent disturbance, and their proximity to roads and houses.
 The pekarangans used for the Jambi study had unusually low levels of plant diversity, which may account for the results.
 Despite this, the gardens apparently still attract birds due to their food resources.
-A similar finding was repeated in a separate West Java study, indicating children shoot birds in the gardens and take their eggs while adults kill or chase them due to the perception of them as pests.